SkwalExe/learn-rust/course/struct-methods/README.md

 We can create a method for the struct that will introduce the person.

-To declare a method for a struct, we use the `impl` keyword.
+To declare methods for a struct, we use the `impl` keyword, like this:
 ```rust
 impl Person {
     fn introduce(&self) {